Vescatur/OneHourOneLifeDocumentation/README.md

 1. Receive an object id
 2. Find all the transitions which create the object
 3. Find the transitions which has the lowest variable for max(required1->step,required2->step)
+4. Save the transition in a global variable
-4. Do step 5 for both required objects
+5. Do step 5 for both required objects
-5. if
+6. If the step is higher then 1 go to 1.
+7. You will now have all the tranistions relate to the object id.